Modern history of Knossos: The second season

 The second season began in February 1901.
 The three archaeologists were eager to make more progress.
-By then Duncan had formulated the basic stratigraphy.
+By then Mackenzie had formulated the basic stratigraphy.
 Earliest was a "Kamarais Palace" phase, beginning at about 1800 BC, in parallel with the Kamarais Palace uncovered by Halbherr at Phaistos.
 Halbherr had dated it to the time of the Egyptian Middle Kingdom based on archaeological similarities.
 It was followed by a "Mycenaean Palace" phase, beginning at 1550, and a "decline" starting at 1400.
 Evans turned these into Early, Middle and Late Minoan.

 Some severe difficulties appeared in the second season, forcing a decision that split archaeological practice, but as far as Knossos was concerned, Evans and his team had no choice.
 The severe winter rains had destroyed much of the exposed site through dissolving the mud-brick structures, attacking the alabaster, which was easily dissolved, and washing away many of the features.
 If the archaeologists did not act to protect the dig, it would melt away even as they excavated.
 Elsewhere on Crete Hogarth had already encountered the vanishing excavation, washed away by flooding.
 The team decided to restore, a practice opposed by some archaeologists; that is, as they excavated, they would intervene in the structures to preserve them in situ.
 Evans noted that nothing out of character with the findings must be introduced.
 Reconstructed features must be based on other evidence discovered at the site.
 But of course, the reconstruction was not the original.

 Evans began with the columns, wooden structural supports that had more or less disappeared from the delicate structures.
 He took the shapes from the now restored frescos of the Throne Room.
 He reinforced or reconstructed walls with concrete.
 Wooden beams were replaced where evidence indicated there had been one.
 The Grand Staircase was an especially delicate reconstruction.
 The excavators could not simply expose the staircase; the walls would collapse.
 He hired two silver miners from Athens to tunnel down the staircase so that he could prop up the walls and ceilings.
 Utilizing Fyfe's expertise, he reconstructed fallen second stories and their supporting beams and columns.
 The palace as it appears today is neither as it was originally nor as it was when excavated.
 It is a facsimile of the original based on evidence found in the excavation.
 Evans has been criticised for the decision to restore, but it was either that or nothing.
 The excavation would have reverted to hillside long since.
 The criteria as to how much of the design is Evans' or Fyfe's and how much is quasi-original are still in the ephemeral clues from the excavation as recorded mainly by MacKenzie and Evans.
 The palace cannot justly be discounted as Evan's vision of the past, nor yet can it be accepted as a true remembrance.
 Evans also used the palace at Phaistos as a template for similar architectural features.